Xilinx/AI-Engine-Test-Harness/docs/src/hw_features.rst

 Tx Channels sending data to the AI Engine work as follows:

-1. Each channel loads a user-defined quantity of data from DDR and stores it in its local URAM buffer.
+1. Each channel loads a user-defined quantity of data from DDR and stores it in its own local URAM buffer.
 2. After all data has been stored in the URAM buffer, each channel starts a countdown based on its 'delay' parameter.
-This allows Tx channels to start sending data to the AIE at different times.
+This allows Tx channels to start sending data to the AIE at different time points.
 3. Once the countdown reaches 0, each channel loads data from the URAM buffer and sends it to AIE.
-Each channel can repeat this step for a user-specified number of rounds.
+Each channel can repeat this step based on an user-specified number of replays.
-4. Each channel reports the latency (cycle count) between when it sent the first data and when it sent the last data to the AIE.
+4. Each channel reports the latency (cycle count) between when it sents the first data and when it sents the last data to the AIE.

 Rx Channels receiving data from the AI Engine work as follows:

 1. Each channel starts a countdown based on its 'delay' parameter.
-This allows Rx channels to start receiving data from the AIE at different times.
+This allows Rx channels to start receiving data from the AIE at different time points.
-2. Once the countdown reaches 0, each channel starts receiving a user-defined quantity of data from the AIE and stores it in its local URAM buffer.
-Each channel can repeat this step for a user-specified number of rounds.
+2. Once the countdown reaches 0, each channel starts receiving an user-defined quantity of data from the AIE and stores it in its local URAM buffer.
+Each channel can repeat this step based on an user-specified number of replays.
-3. After all output channels have finished receiving data from the AIE, they write the output data from the URAM buffers to DDR.
+3. After all output channels have finished receiving data from the AIE, they move the output data from the URAM buffers to DDR.
-4. Each channel reports the latency (cycle count) between when it received the first data and when it received the last data to the AIE.
+4. Each channel reports the latency (cycle count) between when it receives the first data and when it receives the last data to the AIE.

 .. _plio_placement: